 To be active, what does it mean?

-I’ve come to feel it’s about being involved in a way that feels right to each of us, whether that’s planting a tree, wearing a T-shirt or pin, going on a march, to checking in on your elderly neighbour -what kind of world do you want to live in and how with our lives can we keep asking that question and contribute to that?
+whether that’s having a conversation, planting a tree, wearing a T-shirt or pin, going on a march, to checking in on your elderly neighbour -what kind of world do we want to live in and how with our lives can we keep asking that question, understanding and contributing to that.

 Talking with friends who inspired all of these examples and other friends who have done more ‘peaceful direct action’ and on some occasions been arrested for what they believed was right; protesting arms fairs and fracking sites; they all say pretty much the same; I couldn’t have not done it – life just led me there.

 I feel that one thing leads to another and feel sure that when we allow it, life will go ahead and move us.

 I feel also being involved with organisations is a good way to bring about change; here are a few I am/have been involved with personally, I’d love to hear about ones you are